 Leaf roll is a well-documented symptom of several viruses and diseases.
-But what causes physiological leaf curl on tomatoes that are not diseased?
+What causes physiological leaf curl on tomatoes that are not diseased though?
 This physical anomaly has several causes, mostly cultural.
 Is tomato physiological leaf roll dangerous?
 The curiosity has not been shown to reduce yields or plant health but seems to concern gardeners nonetheless.
 Read on for tips on preventing physiological leaf roll on tomatoes.

 Recognizing Physiological Leaf Roll in Tomato Plants